MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 - Some familiarity with Azure Logic Apps.
 If you're new to logic apps, see [What is Azure Logic Apps?](/azure/logic-apps/logic-apps-overview) and [create an example Consumption logic app workflow in multitenant Azure Logic Apps](/azure/logic-apps/quickstart-create-first-logic-app-workflow).

-- Optionally, to send a test message to your logic app workflow, you need a way to send an HTTP request or message to your logic app workflowm, either using a tool  or some other method.
-Some tools include the following examples:
+- Optionally, assuming that your workflow starts with a trigger that can receive HTTP requests, such as a **Request** trigger, you can send a test message that triggers your logic app workflow.
+To send this message, use a tool that can send HTTP requests to the endpoint URL generated for the trigger in your workflow.
+The following list includes some example tools:

   - [Visual Studio Code](https://code.visualstudio.com/download) with an extension from [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode)
   - [PowerShell Invoke-RestMethod](https://powershell/module/microsoft.powershell.utility/invoke-restmethod)